RemyMess/MMVRC_ICCV_2021_Skeleton_based_Action_Recognition/README.md

 ## Installation

-1. Create your environment and build dependences
+1. Create your environment and build dependencies.
+E.g. when using virtualenv:
 ```bash
 cd build;
 ./create_env.sh;